red-stone-network/clockwork/UPDATELOGS.md

 > - ADDED: Clock font setting
 > - ADDED: Console warning for pasting code

-> - CHANGED: New UI for Finder, highlighting first option and making window wider
 > - CHANGED: Edited app buttons on the taskbar - the active app is highlighted
 > - CHANGED: Replaced all Icons8 icons with custom-made icons
 > - CHANGED: Fixed all icons to be hosted on site itself